beejjorgensen/bgc/src/bgc_part_5300_man_stdlib.md

 In other words, if `j` is negative, return it as a positive.
 If it's positive, return it as a positive.
 Always be positive.
 Enjoy life.

+If the result cannot be represented, the behavior is undefined.
+Be especially aware of the upper half of unsigned numbers.

 ### Return Value {.unnumbered .unlisted}